techidaily/site-instagram-video-files/source/_posts/new-in-2024-influencing-now-top-10-hashtags-for-your-next-post.md

 ![#podcasthost](https://images.wondershare.com/filmora/article-images/2022/12/hashtags-for-podcasts-8.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GBWcw6rXIdg?si=Tlue44bW-bPA4tH9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Podcasters use #podcasthost to provide their listeners with information about the hosts.
 It's the host's hashtag where they can show off their personality, writing style, and brand all in one place.
 It is also used to share behind-the-scenes stuff that helps people build trust in you.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MTb4xHzeQEk?si=9Sqq-gFWnHc8x3_P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 9\. [#lifestylepodcast](https://www.instagram.com/explore/tags/lifestylepodcast/?hl=en) 48.3k posts